setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 Subject:

-[DISCUSS] Proposal for a New Java Library in Apache Incubator
+[DISCUSS] Proposal to Start Development of a New Java Library in Apache Incubator

 Dear Apache Incubator Community,